TOURNAMENT SERIES RULES

 4) Goals scored in pool play

-CAUTIONED PLAYERS (Yellow Card): Players that receive two yellow cards in one game will result in a red card (Please see red card rules).
-Any player accumulating three yellow cards during a tournament will automatically be suspended for their next game (NO EXCEPTIONS).
+Players that receive 2 yellow cards in one game will result in a red card (Please see red card rules).
+Any player accumulating 3 yellow cards during a tournament will automatically be suspended for their next game (NO EXCEPTIONS).

-PLAYER EJECTIONS (Red Card): Referees have the right to eject a player, coach, or parent from the game.
-If a player on the field is ejected, the team must complete the game minus one player on the field (e.g. 3v3 – would have to play with 2 players if a player was ejected).
-Substitutions may still take place, but the offending team will still be minus one player on the field.
+Referees have the right to eject a player, coach, or parent/spectator from the game.
+If a player on the field is ejected, the team must complete the game minus 1 player on the field (i.e. 3v3 would have to play with 2 players).
+Substitutions may still take place, but the offending team will still be minus 1 player on the field.
 The player receiving the red card will automatically be suspended for their next game (NO EXCEPTIONS).
-Players, coaches, or parents whom are ejected by the referee must leave the field and area around the field.
-The game will not restart until the opposing player, coach, or parent has been removed, yet the game clock will continue.
-If a player, coach, or parent refuses to leave, the game may be forfeited in favor of the opposing team.
+Players, coaches, or parents/spectators who are ejected by the referee must leave the field and area around the field in a timely manner.
+The game will not restart until the offending player, coach, or parent/spectator has been removed, yet the game clock will continue.
+If a player, coach, or parent/spectator refuses to leave, the game may be forfeited in favor of the opposing team.
 All referee decisions, in this matter, are FINAL.

-PROTESTS/DISPUTES: No protests will be allowed when referring to a Referee’s “judgment call” and all games will be considered final in this circumstance.
-The Tournament Director will resolve any situation not explicitly covered by the rules.
-The Tournament Director will also resolve any “Rule Interpretation Violation” made by the Referee.
-Disputes relating to the interpretation of the rules will be resolved with the Administrator/Coaches that are registered with the involved team(s) only.
+No protests will be allowed when referring to a Referee’s “judgment call” and all games will be considered final in this circumstance.
+The Quickfoot Tournament Director will resolve any situation not explicitly covered by the rules.
+The Quickfoot Tournament Director will also resolve any “Rule Interpretation Violation” made by the Referee.
+Disputes relating to the interpretation of the rules will be resolved with the Administrator/Coach that are registered with the involved team(s) only.
 Individual parents or fans of the game may not represent a team if not registered as an Administrator/Coach with the involved team(s).
-If a “Rule Interpretation Violation” does occur a formal protest must be made by the Administrator/Coach of the team protesting before the games end and the protest must be resolved within 15 minutes after the games end.
+If a “Rule Interpretation Violation” does occur, a formal protest must be made by the Administrator/Coach of the team protesting before the game ends and the protest will be resolved within 15 minutes after the game ends.
 Videotape will not be allowed as a form of protest or decision review.
 Initial protests are NOT accepted after the game is completed.

-WEATHER RELATED ISSUES: The Quickfoot Small-Sided Tournament Series reserves the right to modify, reschedule, or cancel the tournament due to inclement weather.
-The Tournament Director has the right to move or reschedule games, as well as the right to shorten game times.
-You will not be notified about cancellations.
-In case of bad weather, please check the website.
-If weather cancels tournament prior to the start of the first game of the tournament, the tournament will most likely be rescheduled.
-Only 50% of the team entry fee will be retained by the tournament to cover start-up cost.
-The other 50% will be returned to the coach/captain within 60 days of the tournament date.
+Quickfoot Small-Sided Tournament Series reserves the right to modify, reschedule, or cancel the tournament due to inclement weather.
+The Quickfoot Tournament Director has the right to move or reschedule games, as well as the right to shorten game times.
+In case of bad weather, please check the website for updates.
+If inclement weather cancels the tournament prior to the completion of a teams first scheduled game of the tournament, a maximum of fify percent (50%) of the teams entry fee may be retained by the tournament to cover start-up cost of the tournament.
+The tournament will most likely be rescheduled to a later time.
+If a team cannot make the rescheduled date, you may be credited to a future Qualifying tournament.
+The other 50% will be returned to the coach/captain within 30 days of the tournament date.

 Quickfoot was developed to promote exciting fun small-sided soccer for its players and fans alike.
 We believe our tournaments encourage fair play along with a friendly competitive atmosphere.
 We support GOOD SPORTSMANSHIP and feel it should be displayed by players, coaches, and spectators at all times.
-Abuse of the referees and event staff will not be tolerated, and could warrant disqualification of the offending person and/or team from the tournament.
+Abuse of the referees and even staff will not be tolerated, and could warrant disciplinary action including up to disqualification of the offending person and/or team from the tournament.